tomas-osswald/switch_2020_g3/docs/US104 GetFamilyMembersAndRelation.md

 - *familyID* of the Family Administrator's family

 At a later iteration, the *familyID* would be acquired through the Login information of the Family Administrator.
-For this sprint, the *familyID* will have to be inputed as a parameter.
+For this sprint, the *familyID* will have to be inserted as a parameter.

 # 3. Design

-The main process to achieve this requirement would need the actor to select that he wants to see the list of family members and the relation they have towards him.
+The main process to achieve this requirement would need the actor to select that he wants to see the list of family members and their relation towards him.
 Since we don't have an UI at the moment, the *familyID* will have to be manually inserted.
 ````puml
 @startuml